SkylineCommunications/dataminer-docs/connector-help/connector_help/Miranda KMV-3901.md

 ### Monitor Page

 The **Monitor** page displays the **Room** and **Current Layout**.
-These parameters are also displayed on the **UMD** page.Both parameters can be changed using the values in the drop-down menu.
+These parameters are also displayed on the **UMD** page.
+Both parameters can be changed using the values in the drop-down menu.
 When the room is changed, the drop-down list for the layouts will be updated to contain all layouts for the selected room.

 Every time the current layout changes, the **Monitor** table will be updated.
 Because there is no command to get all the monitors for a certain layout, these monitors need to be added by the user.
 When a monitor has been added to a layout in XEdit, the monitor can be added to the monitor table for the layout in question.
-To do so, right-click the table and select **Add New Monitor**.A textbox will appear where you can enter the monitor name.
+To do so, right-click the table and select **Add New Monitor**.
+A textbox will appear where you can enter the monitor name.

 When a new monitor entry is added to the table, the monitor will be added to an .xml file that is saved in the following folder: